-Santander Life and Super Digital game changers: Record account openings: 10 times more than a normal month - ✓ Number one in NPS - ✓ Fee growth affected by lockdowns.
+Santander Life and Super Digital game changers: Record account openings: 5 times more than the rest of banks combined - ✓ Number one in NPS - ✓ Fee growth affected by lockdowns.
 Strong growth of online transactions and card fees - ✓ Efficiency remains solid.
 Progressing with strategic projects